basnijholt/nijho.lt/content/post/using-llms/index.md

 OpenWebUI is primarily designed for running local models, but it can work with remote APIs through what it calls "functions" - essentially Python modules that establish connections to these external APIs.
 While functional, this approach requires additional setup and configuration to get working properly.

-## Discovering Librechat: A Game-Changer
+## Discovering LibreChat: A Game-Changer

-Recently, I discovered [Librechat](https://www.librechat.ai/), which has dramatically improved my LLM experience:
+Recently, I discovered [LibreChat](https://www.librechat.ai/), which has dramatically improved my LLM experience:

 - **Speed**: Pages load in under a second, compared to 5-10 seconds with OpenWebUI.
 This performance difference is especially noticeable when accessing either interface from my iPhone.